viamrobotics/docs/docs/getting-started/high-level-overview.md

 Also, we have a number of [tutorials](/tutorials) to get you started.

-If you have no hardware, you can use our mock tutorial FIX ME.
+If you have no hardware, you can use our [mock robot tutorial](/tutorials/how-to-build-a-mock-robot).